 Notice 2021-20 brought clarity regarding how the PPP and ERTC will work together.
 A Q&A format is used to explain how an election is made and how excess wages used on a loan application are to be handled.
 Question 49 of the notice specifically speaks to the interaction and gives seven detailed examples of various scenarios.
 In a nutshell:

 - If you included all eligible wages on your PPP loan forgiveness application in addition to your other expenses, creating a surplus of total expenses, the excess payroll expenses can be freed up for consideration under the ERTC eligibility rules.

 - If you have other excess expenses in addition to your payroll that were not included on the application, you cannot go back and amend the application to include those after the fact.

 The new guidance explains that the election is made by simply not claiming the ERTC for those specific wages on the applicable 941 return.

-The notice also included a few additional clarifications, including how to claim the 2020 credits, details on the interaction with other deferrals, clarification on the definition of wages and documentation requirements needed.
+The notices also included a few additional clarifications, including how to claim the 2020 and 2021 credits, details on the interaction with other deferrals, clarification on the definition of wages and documentation requirements needed.